keycloakify/oidc-spa/README.md

 These libraries are **tied to a specific provider**.
 But what if you want to:

 ✅ Switch OIDC providers without rewriting your authentication logic?
-✅ Develop software that must support multiple environments, where the authentication provider is unknown beforehand.
+✅ Develop an app that must support multiple environments, where the auth provider is unknown beforehand?
 ✅ Support multiple OIDC providers in the same app?

 Well, we needed a solution so we built one, `oidc-spa`!

 ## Features

 -   🎓 **No OIDC/OAuth2 expertise required**: Easy to setup and use.
-If you need help we're here to help [on Discord](https://discord.gg/mJdYJSdcm4)!
+We're here to help [on Discord](https://discord.gg/mJdYJSdcm4)!
 -   🛠️ **Simple setup**: No need to define `/login` or `/logout` routes—token refreshing is automatic, it just works.
 -   🔥 **If an OIDC provider’s official SDK can do it, `oidc-spa` can do it too**- For example, everything you could do with `keycloak-js`, you can do with `oidc-spa`.
 -   💬 **Detailed debug messages**: If your OIDC server is not properly configured, it tells you precisely what’s wrong and what you need to do to fix it.